gildarves/automating-aws-with-python/README.md

 Webotron is a script that will synch a local direcotry to an s3 bucket, and optionally configure Route 53 and Cloudfront as well.

+### Features

+Webotron currently has the following features:

+-List buckets
+-List contents of a bucket